microsoft/pxt/common-docs/teachers.md

 it may be helpful to give your students a link that goes directly to the tutorial.
 Instructions to do this are available in the [FAQ](/faq#share-tutorials).

+## Classroom

+These features are specially designed to be used in a classroom.

+## Green screen

+You can enable the ``Green Screen`` feature from the cogwheel menu in the editor.
+It will render the video stream of a webcam on the background of the code editor.
+Great to mix coding and filming the device.

 ## Courses

 Many editors include free courses that you can use in your class;